FRDamianDev/esx_prwClotheShop/README.md

 Start it

 ## Usage
-  - K for the accessories menu
+  - K to the accessories menu
   - E to open the clotheshop menu
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.